Consumer medicine information

 • To treat acute ulcers in the stomach (gastric ulcers), or in the first part of the small intestine (duodenal ulcers).

-• To prevent development of stomach ulcers in patients at high risk of developing ulcers, which may be caused by anti-inflammatory medicines knows as NSAIDs.
+• To prevent development of stomach ulcers, which may sometimes be caused by arthritis medicines that are called non-steroidal anti-inflammatory drugs (NSAIDs).

-• To prevent stress-induced bleeding in the stomach or upper intestine in hospital patients after surgery.
+• To prevent bleeding in the stomach or upper intestine in hospital patients after surgery.

 Your doctor, however, may prescribe CYTOTEC for another purpose.